KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle_v2/render_target.md

 +++
 title = "RenderTargets"
-description = "We are going to replace the calls that update our render target.
-Also colors." date = 2022-12-10 weight = 4 draft = false
+description = "We are going to replace the GL calls that clean our screen.
+Also colors!" date = 2022-12-10 weight = 4 draft = false